Republicans Want To Leave You Voicemail -- Without Ever Ringing Your Cellphone

 In this case, I believe the 3 AM Vuvuzela Orchestra in D-minor outside their bedroom window is more appropriate.

 New Revenue Stream!
-(Score:4, Insightful)
+(Score:5, Insightful)

 ...and AT&T can charge $20/month to automatically remove it!